- What Is It?

 What are STDs?

-STDs, also termed sexually transmitted diseases, are infections that are mainly transmitted to others during direct sexual contact (genital, anal and/or oral); a few types may be contracted by nonsexual means like needle sticks (for example, hepatitis B, AIDS).
+STDs, also termed sexually transmitted diseases, are infections that are mainly transmitted to others during direct sexual contact (genital, anal, and/or oral); a few types may be contracted by nonsexual means like needle sticks (for example hepatitis B and AIDS).

 What is a yeast infection?

 A yeast infection is the invasion and multiplication of a fungus (yeast) in or on the body.
-Yeast infections are not usually transmitted person to person and are not considered to be an STD.
-There are three types of yeast infections: Vaginal candidiasis, Thrush (oral and esophagus) and Invasive.
+Yeast infections are not usually transmitted from person to person and are not considered to be STDs.
+There are three types of yeast infections: Vaginal candidiasis, Thrush (oral and esophagus), and Invasive.
 This article will emphasize the vaginal (genital) type vs STDs.

 What yeast infections feel like STDs?

 How do you get a yeast infection or an STD?